Bill Alsup: CART career

-In 1981 he drove for Team Penske in a Norton-Spirit sponsored car alongside teammates Bobby Unser and Rick Mears.
-Driving for Penske in the #7 A.B.
+In 1981, Alsup drove for Team Penske in a Norton-Spirit sponsored car alongside teammates Bobby Unser and Rick Mears.
+Driving for Penske in the No. 7 A.B.
 Dick Penske PC9B-Cosworth DFX and for himself in the #41 Polaroid Time Zero Penske PC7-Cosworth DFX he had a best finish of third at the Norton Michigan 500 at Michigan International Speedway where he led for three laps.
 He also finished third at the Los Angeles Times 500 at Riverside International Raceway and at the AB Dick Tony Bettenhausen 200 at Wisconsin State Fairgrounds Park Speedway.
 He ended the season with a career best second in points in the CART standings but it wasn't enough to keep his ride with TEAM Penske, and he was released from the team at the end of the season.

-In 1982 he was back to driving for himself using the #2 A.B.
+In 1982, Alsup was back to driving for himself using the No. 2 A.B.
 Dick Penske PC9B-Cosworth DFX and had a best finish of fourth at the Stroh's 200 at Atlanta Motor Speedway.
 He dropped to eleventh in points for the season.

-In 1983 he began working with Argo Racing Cars driving the #11 Alsup Racing/Indy Car Annual Argo JM-15-Cosworth DFX.
+In 1983, Alsup began working with Argo Racing Cars driving the No. 11 Alsup Racing/Indy Car Annual Argo JM-15-Cosworth DFX.
 He failed to qualify for the Indianapolis 500 and soon started driving a March 83C-Cosworth DFX.
 He scored no points that year.

-In 1984 he switched between a March 83C-Cosworth DFX and an Argo JM-15-Cosworth DFX.
+In 1984, Alsup switched between a March 83C-Cosworth DFX and an Argo JM-15-Cosworth DFX.
 He failed to qualify for the Indianapolis 500 and started his last race at the Molson Indy Montreal at Sanair Super Speedway.
 He once again failed to score points.